I get it.

 Jack has just finished his UX research, left an office full of post-it notes and handed you forward his specifications while hoping for the best.

-From there, you took the axure file or invision presentation he sent you and started to design a beautiful interface.
+From there, you took the Axure file or Invision presentation he sent you and started to design a beautiful interface.

 The problem is,

-After working for hours (or maybe days) on the user interface, you’ve found out that developing wise, you’ve made a fundamental development mistakes and now Jack or your boss is telling you to redesign the whole (damn) thing again.
+After working for hours (or maybe days) on the user interface, you’ve found out that developing wise, you’ve made a fundamental development mistake and now Jack or your boss is telling you to redesign the whole (damn) thing again.

 Well, I bet it’s not you.
 That’s because of our current design process.
 Where motivation ends – frustration begins.

-But what if… we could do things the other way around?
+But what if… Could we do things the other way around?

-Instead of the old school linear process we could have a new process that would tie up the product and the process together.
+Instead of the old school linear process, we could have a new process that would tie up the product and the process together.

 Psst..Full Stack Designers

-They were used to be called rare unicorns, but in fact they’re right here, walking among us.
+They were used to be called rare unicorns, but in fact, they’re right here, walking among us.

 According to Vladimir Jovanović, full stack designers simply mean – designers who are cross-disciplinary and have the ability to start and finish a project by themselves.